gmomo/python-ehub/docs/Visualization Tool.md

 `--show` opens up a new window to display the plots `--port #portno.` adds which port to use on the localhost.
 Usually 500xx.
 Default port 5006.

 It should open up a new browser window like the one shown below.
+All plots are have a toolbar on the side, with various options.
+Box Zoom, Wheel Zoom,Reset,Save plots to desktop.
+Hover over plots to see data points.
+Line Graph legends are also interactive, they can be used to hide/show plots.

 ![alt text][logo]

 [logo]: https://github.com/gmomo/python-ehub/blob/master/docs/screenshot_1.png "Viz Tool Frontend"

 ## Contributing